 World Health Organization experts estimate that 30% of office buildings have poor indoor air quality.
 Beyond productivity problems, that air can actually make you sick.

-Companies should ensure better air into their space.
+Companies should ensure better air in their space.
 The challenge, of course, is justifying the expense.

-Every building already circulates air, but to what degree?
+Alongside the benefits of providing CO2-lean air HVAC-DAC integration can also lower energy costs.
 To save energy, a building owner may recirculate indoor air and bring in less fresh air to save on energy costs.
-Measuring CO2 levels is a good start to see how stale the air is.
-Integrating the HVAC system with Soletair Power’s HVAC integrated CO2 capture unit is the best option.
+Measuring CO2 levels is a good start to seeing how stale the air is.
+Integrating the HVAC system with Soletair Power’s HVAC-integrated CO2 capture unit is the best option.

 Capturing carbon dioxide in buildings.